yan-sln/Sine-Saloum-Map/README.md

 1. Download satellite imagery from the **SentinelHub API**.
 2. Convert **Google Earth KML files** into CSV format containing names and coordinates.
 3. Plot the extracted points onto the satellite imagery with custom annotations.

-The code is organized using an object-oriented design, ensuring that each component has a clear responsibility.
-This makes the system easier to maintain, test, and extend.

 ---